-Solar Minimum: According to NOAA and NASA, the sunspot cycle hit an unusually deep bottom from 2007 to 2009.
-In fact, in 2008 and 2009, there were almost NO sunspots, a very unusual situation that had not happened for almost a century.
+The solar minimum occured in 2008 and 2009; during those two years, there were almost NO sunspots, a very unusual situation that had not happened for almost a century.
 Due to the weak solar activity, galactic cosmic rays were at record levels.

 Solar Maximum: The Sun's record-breaking sleep ended in 2010.
 In 2011, sunspot counts jumped up.
-However, they remained fairly low with a peak in February of 2012 of 66.9.
-Throughout 2013, the Sun was relatively quiet.
+In February of 2012, the sunpot numbers reached a peak of 66.9.

-Despite this resurgence of activity, Cycle 24 still remains a weak cycle—the smallest since Cycle 14.
+Cycle 24 has been a weak solar cycle—the smallest since Cycle 14 (which had a maximum of 64.2 in February of 1906).
 What will happen next?
 Stay tuned!